ElenaCoder/bookstore/README.md

 The deployment is done using GitHub Pages, which provides free hosting for static websites.

+## Firebase Database Access Expiry

+Please note that access to the Firebase database used in this project is set to expire on 2033-07-15.
+After this date, the database will no longer be accessible, and all associated data interactions will cease to function.

 ## Project Structure
 ```
 ├── public